semagrow/kobe/docs/extend/add_evaluator.md

 ## Example

-As an example, we have prepared we currently `semagrow/kobe-sequential-evaluator`, which evaluates the queries in a sequential order, which is a slightly modyfied varsion of that of [Fedbench](https://code.google.com/archive/p/fbench/).
+As an example, we have prepared `semagrow/kobe-sequential-evaluator`, which evaluates the queries in a sequential order, which is a slightly modyfied varsion of that of [Fedbench](https://code.google.com/archive/p/fbench/).